LionsGamesStudio/Flux/REFERENCE.md

 ## 3. UI Binding Attributes

-These attributes are used to connect your UI to the framework's state.
+These attributes are used to connect your UI to the framework's state, both for using and for creating new bindings.

 ### `[FluxBinding(string propertyKey, ...)]`
 -   **Target:** Field (of a type that inherits from `UnityEngine.Component`, e.g., `Slider`, `TextMeshProUGUI`)